JoGro-code/productmanagement_Copilot/readme.md

 source venv/bin/activate # This is for Unix systems.
 Use 'venv\Scripts\activate' for Windows.

+# If you do not have a virtual environment yet follow along

+    cd path_to_project
+    pip install virtualenv
+    virtualenv venv
+    venv\Scripts\activate for Windows.
+    source venv/bin/activate for Unix systems
+    pip install -r requirements.txt
+    Deactivate the virtual environment:
+        When you are finished and want to exit the virtual environment, simply type deactivate.

 # Install the required packages

 pip install -r requirements.txt # Assuming you have a requirements.txt file with the necessary packages.